 The caffeine content can also vary by roast type.
-The darker the roast, the less caffeine there is.
+The darker the roast, the less caffeine there is, because roasting causes caffeine to diminish.
 Light roasts, often labeled as “breakfast coffee,” contain the most caffeine.
 You might want to opt for darker roasts if you find that caffeine aggravates your symptoms.

 Still, the symptoms of GERD from coffee may be attributable to other components of coffee.
 Some people find that darker roasts are more acidic and aggravate their symptoms more.